bsc-pm/dlb/doc/user_guide/source/how_to_run_drom.rst

     * The application's programming model is OmpSs and the runtime is properly configured with DLB.
     * The application's programming model is OpenMP and uses an OMPT-capable OpenMP runtime.
 Thus, for now only LLVM-based OpenMP runtimes.
-This case also requires setting ``DLB_ARGS+=" --ompt --ompt-thread-manager=omp5"``.
     * The application is linked with DLB and uses ``DLB_PollDROM`` to poll for changes in the CPU affinity mask.